MattPinder/MastersProject/README.md

 * Would it be helpful to have all fake-primary contigs removed from the assembly first...?

+# 14 February 2019

+## Deep Seq SNPs
+How to find regions of decent coverage?
+* Wrote a depth checker script (merge with Bamboozle) to identify the longest stretch of contig between two defined coverage limits
+  * What are acceptable limits of coverage?
+* Questions:
+  1. Do the regions *have* to be at the ends of contigs? (most are in the middle)
+  2. Confirm - Is it okay to not have allele-specific info?
+  3. Confirm - Is the data to come from the deep-sequenced eutrophication strains?
+  4. Confirm - Number of positions/SNPs?
+10,000 SNPs x 3 positions?
+* See email

+## A2W
+Any further work to be done, e.g. mapping another Skele/Thala species for comparison?
+* Email the others with the updated phylogenies?

+## Assembly graph

+Continue simplifying + checking relative positions of 'fake' primary contigs?

+## Bamboozle
+Merge matt_cleaning onto main branch

+CHECK MOUNTING OF NAS ON 4.0 AND TRANSFER THE R05 READS TO KAT

 Re: Kat - what is the contaminant data required for?

 Kordia paper! - decide on plan of action for publication
 * Double-check findings re: contamination, and perhaps ask Anna + Olga?